Muskies Inc. Chapter 69 | New York State

 Size Limit: 54-inch minimum size limit, and a daily possession limit of 1.

-2024 Musky Opening Day Great Lakes, Niagara River, St. Lawrence River
+2024 Musky Closing Day Great Lakes, Niagara River, St. Lawrence River

 Day(s)